Protesters Cry Fowl in Tussle with Maricopa County Over Stinky Egg Ranch

 Hickman's Family Farms' Tonopah egg ranch stinks — in a literal sense.
 And that, a group of downwind residents argue, should preclude the farm's vice president of sales, Maricopa County Supervisor Clint Hickman, from having a say in the county's air-quality control.

-About half a dozen representatives from the group, which calls itself STOPP, short for Save Tonopah Oppose Poultry Plant, confronted Hickman at a board of supervisors meeting on Wednesday, stepping up to the podium one after another to demand he recuse himself from involvement in any votes or decisions related to county health or environment.
+About half a dozen representatives from the group, which calls itself STOPP, short for Save Tonopah Oppose Poultry Plant, confronted Hickman, who chairs the five-member board of supervisors, at a meeting Wednesday, stepping up to the podium one after another to demand he recuse himself from involvement in any votes or decisions related to county health or environment.
 STOPP also presented a petition to the board signed by 265 residents of Tonopah, a small unincorporated community about 50 miles west of downtown Phoenix, and surrounding communities, including Glendale, Peoria, Phoenix, and Laveen.

 "He has no business making air-quality decisions for anybody else when he is such a gross polluter himself," said Dan Mack, chairman of STOPP.
 "It's such a conflict of interest."